penndsg/website_source/projects/index.md

  - projects
 ---

-# PDSG Data Science Competition
+# PDSG Team Project Competition

 For the Spring 2017 semester, we're holding a competition with prizes of **$50 Amazon gift cards** for each member (excluding [PDSG board members](/members/#board-members)) of winning teams.
 There will be at least 2 winning teams.
 To be eligible for the Amazon gift cards, here's what you have to do: